San Diego Padres

 Architectural Salvage is a haven of vintage home décor and accessories like antique drawer handles.

-Each Saturday from 8:00 AM until 2:00 PM, several blocks of Little Italy are shut down for the weekly Farmer's Market.
+Each Saturday from 8:00 AM until 2:00 PM, several blocks of Little Italy are shut down for the weekly Little Italy Mercato.
 Here you'll find the locals shopping for fresh produce but also gourmet vinegar, crafts and ready made foods.

 Art galleries include Scott White Contemporary Art, which promotes the works of emerging and mid-career artists, and Perry L. Meyer Fine Art, specializing in 18th-century art to contemporary works on paper.

-Every October is the Annual Festa, a traditional street festival with music, fine foods and specialty crafts.
+Every October is the annual Little Italy Festa, a traditional street festival with music, fine foods and specialty crafts.